JamesLavin/recursive_selective_match/README.md

         "[error] {:a, :b, :d} does not match {:a, :b, :c}" end

+If you don't care about the error messages and just want to ensure that the test fails when the actual data structure doesn't match the expected data structure, you can instead use ExUnit's `refute` and pass `%{suppress_warnings: true}` in the opts hash:

+    defmodule MyTest do
+      use ExUnit.Case

+      alias RecursiveSelectiveMatch, as: RSM

+      expected = {:a, :b, :c}
+      actual = {:a, :b, :d}
+      refute RSM.matches?(expected, actual, %{suppress_warnings: true})
+    end

-This library is a clean reimplementation and extension of SelectiveRecursiveMatch, a library I wrote at Teladoc to solve the same problem.
+`RecursiveSelectiveMatch` is a clean reimplementation and extension of `SelectiveRecursiveMatch`, a library I wrote at Teladoc to solve the same problem.
 I have reimplemented it to write cleaner code on my second attempt.
 (As Fred Brooks wrote, "plan to throw one away; you will, anyhow.")
 While I wrote this library on my own time and have added